-Celebrate Better: Healthier Holiday Cocktail Upgrade
+Celebrate Better: Healthier Holiday Cocktail Recipes

 You don’t have to be a tea-totaler to celebrate the holidays without regret.

 Most of us choose to enjoy a drink or two at office holiday parties and family celebrations.
 Thankfully, you can imbibe and still feel good about it!
-Using fewer processed ingredients and more whole food, plant-based ones in your cocktails will make for a happier tomorrow.
+Using fewer processed ingredients and more whole food, plant-based ones in your holiday cocktail recipes will make for a happier tomorrow.
 Even better, you can choose ingredients that hamper the negative effects of alcohol, without giving up the cocktails you know and love.
 We chose five classic holiday tipplers and gave them a fresh, plant-based twist.

 In its original form, this quintessential seasonal bevvie is rough on your body on every front: it’s fatty, sugary and full of animal products.
 Beyond that, who wants to spend their time making custard just to put it in a cocktail?!
 Most people buy eggnog in a carton, and even the plant-based options are full of gums and thickeners.
 Our take on this holiday classic gets its creamy goodness from nutritious cashews and coconut instead.